 Laminated finish is a very durable, cost effective material which provides a very consistent finish and is an excellent material for those on a lower budget. (omitted this as it doesn’t apply to laminated finish- “

 Of course, once you’ve decided on the finish, you’ve got the problem of choosing the best colour!
-To help you make up your mind about the huge range of finishes and colours available on Schüller kitchen cabinets, visit our Hertfordshire/North London showroom and talk to our experienced designers for advice.
+To help you make up your mind about the huge range of finishes and colours available on Schüller kitchen cabinets, visit our Hertfordshire/North London showroom and talk to our leading German kitchen designers.